GuerreroCode/Webpyler/ReadMe.txt

 Future Plans
 ********************************************************
 Other request handlers (POST, UPDATE, DELETE, etc.)
-Building html differently based on desktop or mobile SQL integration
+Templates, allowing for simply new text or data, which will populate in a template Building html differently based on desktop or mobile SQL integration